eloiv/botafoc.cat/modules/contrib/lang_dropdown/README.txt

                                       CONFIGURATION
   ------------------------------------------------------------------------------------

-  1) Configure the "Language negotiation" at "{host}/admin/config/regional/language/configure".
+  1) Configure the "Language negotiation" at "/admin/config/regional/language/detection".

-  2) Enable the "Language switcher dropdown" block at "{host}/admin/structure/block".
+  2) Place the "Language dropdown switcher" block at "/admin/structure/block".

-  3) Configure the "Language switcher dropdown" block settings as follows:
+  3) Configure the "Language dropdown switcher" block settings as follows.
-     - "Output as HTML and JavaScript widget instead of HTML select element" The option will allow you to display the widget using themable HTML and JavaScript widget instead of the default select element.